EddieHubCommunity/BioDrop/README.md

 ## 🛠️ Quickstart

-You have 4 options to contribute to the repo, please pick your favourite from:
+You have four options to contribute to the repo; please pick your favorite from:

 1. [GitHub UI (recommended for adding/editing your profile)](https://github.com/EddieHubCommunity/LinkFree#github-ui)
 2. [Gitpod](https://github.com/EddieHubCommunity/LinkFree#gitpod)
 3. [Local development](https://github.com/EddieHubCommunity/LinkFree#local-development)
 4. [Local development with Docker Compose](https://github.com/EddieHubCommunity/LinkFree#local-development-with-docker-compose)

-Brief documentation is below, but full documentation can be found here https://linkfree.io/docs
+Brief documentation is below, but full documentation can be found here:  https://linkfree.io/docs

 ### GitHub UI

-This is great if you only want to add your Profile or make changes to it.
+This is great if you only want to add your profile or make changes to it.

-Here is the **QuickStart** guide to add your profile - https://linkfree.io/docs/quickstart
+Here is the **QuickStart** guide to add your profile: https://linkfree.io/docs/quickstart

 > **Note**: give extra attention to JSON formatting and the GitHub Action after you create the Pull Request